Little-six-Wang/optimize-Matrix-multiply-with-AVX/Induction/MMult_8x8_12.md

 You can see that performance has dropped again because:

 While dynamic storage of elements in A can be aligned to 256 bits of memory to further improve load efficiency using "_mm256_load_pd", dynamic storage is much more expensive than static storage such as arrays, which greatly negates the efficiency gains at load time.

+So in the subsequent optimization I decided to still use arrays and misalignments to load A.